dendibakh/perf-book/chapters/10-Optimizing-Branch-Prediction/10-2 Replace branches with arithmetic.md

 In some scenarios, branches can be replaced with arithmetic.
 The code in [@lst:LookupBranches], can also be rewritten using a simple arithmetic formula, as shown in [@lst:ArithmeticBranches].
 For this code, the Clang-17 compiler replaces expensive division with a much cheaper multiplication operation.

+[TODO]: provide assembly code on the right to prove MUL instead of DIV?

 Listing: Replacing branches with arithmetic.

 ~~~~ {#lst:ArithmeticBranches .cpp}